 Resources you can use:

 Recently, there has been a drive to combine the best parts of light and electron microscopy; to obtain details on a broad, molecular level and combine them with the intricate, intracellular details to examine the entire scope of the underlying biology.
 Such a combination has become known as correlative microscopy.

 Combining AFM and Raman Imaging, the alpha300 RA from WITEC enables the acquisition of Raman images from chemical investigations to be linked to the AFM topographic information from the same sample area.
-Download this application note to learn about this correlative method in studying blood vessels.

 The ZEISS ZEN Correlative Array Tomography can automatically image hundreds of sections across length scales and can combine them into one single correlative volume data set for light and electron microscopy.
 This application note outlines how to it can connect your light and electron microscopes to reconstruct your sample in 3D.